 We cannot expect indoor stability when shooting in the wind and/or with unstable footing, but IS will still make a big difference - perhaps making the same relative difference in results.

 Image stabilization does not stop subject motion blur.
 You need a still subject for long exposures (unless, of course, motion blur is desired).

-I was surprised that Canon decided to not include the 24 f/2.8 IS and 28 f/2.8 IS Lenses in the L Series, but, I'm not surprised that the 35 f/2 IS follows its siblings in this non-L designation.
-The 35 f/2 IS, like its siblings, has a price that makes adding weather sealing and painting the red ring around the end of the lens seem logical.
+I was surprised that Canon decided to not include the 24 f/2.8 IS and 28 f/2.8 IS Lenses in the L Series, but, I'm therefore not surprised that the 35 f/2 IS follows its siblings in this non-L designation.
+When first introduced, the 35 f/2 IS, like its siblings, had a price that makes adding weather sealing and painting the red ring around the end of the lens seem logical.
 This lens does have image quality that challenges Canon's best L lenses covering 35mm.

 Canon's 35 f/2 IS MTF chart became available at announcement time.
 Here is a comparison between the old and new 35mm lenses from a theoretic perspective.

 The original Canon EF 35mm f/2 Lens delivered very sharp frame centers, but performed poorly in the peripheral areas of the image circle until significantly stopped down.
 The Canon EF 35mm f/2 IS USM Lens is again very sharp in the frame center at f/2 and is also quite sharp into the full frame corners.
 Stopping down to f/2.8 increases sharpness modestly, but the decrease in vignetting is much more noticeable.
 This lens is razor sharp across the entire frame at f/4.
 The extreme full frame corners show a slight improvement at f/5.6, but increased depth of field or longer exposure times are by far the biggest reasons to stop down beyond f/4.